-Tracey House was bought by two of its present owners: Bob and Cynthia Cooksey in 1985.
+Tracey House was bought by Bob and Cynthia Cooksey in 1985.
 It had been running as a retirement home for the previous two years, catering for seven Residents.

 Within the first 18 months, Bob and Cynthia extended the property to accommodate 17 Residents in total and also to provide themselves with living accommodation on the premises.
 They had another couple Tom and Margaret Ford, living on site for two years and during that time the property was further extended to provide them with living quarters.
 When Tom and Margaret retired in 1989, Cynthia and Bob invited their daughter, Jo and son-in-law, George to join them in partnership.
 Jo and George moved into one of Tom and Margaret’s rooms, the other two were let out bringing the total number of Residents to 19.